Back

 The narrator opens with a 10 to 15 second setup that names every speaker and their role.
 You are going to hear three colleagues discussing whether to relocate the main office.
 The speakers are Anita, the operations director; Ben, the head of sales; and Claire, the finance manager.
 That intro is gold.
 Treat it like a pre-loaded note sheet.

-After the narrator finishes, the discussion runs continuous for about six minutes.
+After the narrator finishes, the discussion runs continuous for about 1.5 to 2 minutes.
 Speakers self-identify when they start talking.
 They reference each other by name.
 Disagreements are direct, but most threads land on a compromise or partial concession.

 Celpify is audio-only.
 The official exam is video.